-The ID of the ArtMesh to be used as a mask (ArtMesh36) is pasted into [Clipping ID], and the black eyes are clipped.
+The ID of the ArtMesh to be used as a mask (ArtMesh36) is pasted into [Clipping ID], and the black eye area is clipped.

-The following procedure can also be used to apply a clipping mask in the same way.
+The following procedure can also be used to apply a clipping mask.

 - Select the ArtMesh to be masked and copy the [ID] text in the [Inspector] palette.